ludus-leonis/FreeBeeGee/docs/INSTALL.md

 Per default, FreeBeeGee comes with a simple `.htaccess` file with the same content as `.htaccess_basic`.
 This only contains a few, mandatory server settings.
 A better, more secure `.htaccess_full` is also provided, but depending on your web server / Apache version, the full version might break.
 It is recommended that you try to copy `.htaccess_full` over `.htaccess` and revert to the basic file if you get in trouble.

-`.htaccess_full` also contains rules how to enforce https and to supress 'www.', but they are commented out by default.
+`.htaccess_full` also contains rules how to enforce https and to supress 'www.', but they are disabled by default.
 Enable them if needed.

 Finally, review the `terms.html` and don't forget to add your GDPR / privacy statement to `privacy.html`. ;)

 ## Configuration

-The server config file is found in `api/server.json`:
+The server config file is found in `api/data/server.json`:

 ```
 {